pygfx/wgpu-py/docs/guide.rst

 To use ``wgpu``, you must select a backend.
-Eventually there may be multiple backends, but at the moment there is only one backend, which is based on the Rust libary `wgpu-native <https://github.com/gfx-rs/wgpu>`__.
+Eventually there may be multiple backends, but at the moment there is only one, which is based on the Rust libary `wgpu-native <https://github.com/gfx-rs/wgpu>`__.
 You select the backend by importing it: